ishiprak/fav_books-counter/README.md

 This program uses different Python packages, libraries and the Django Web-framework as well as JWT (JSON Web Token) Authentication to encapsulate the functionalities of a REST API service as well as a web-based utility.

-## Setup and Running of the program -
+## Setup and Execution of the program -

 * On your computer, clone this repository or download the zip files and extract it.